Cy5-Ub-PA

 Description

-UbiQ-072 (Cy5-Ub-PA) is a potent and specific inhibitor of deubiquitylating enzymes (DUBs).
-This activity probe is labeled on the N-terminus with a Cy5 dye (Cy5, exc 625-650 nm, emi 670 nm) and can be used for activity profiling experiments and determining DUB inhibitor specificity.
+UbiQ-072 is an activity-based probe for deubiquitinating enzymes (DUBs).
+It is based on ubiquitin functionalised with a C-terminal propargyl amide (PA) and N-terminal Cy5 dye.
+It can be used for activity profiling experiments and determining DUB inhibitor specificity.

-3. the TAMRA label allows detection of DUB labeling by direct in-gel fluorescence.
+• the fluorescent label allows detection of DUB labeling by direct in-gel fluorescence.
 This is a less time-consuming and more sensitive read-out than western-blotting

-Finally, cross-reactivity of antibodies can lead to background labeling, something that is not observed with Cy5-Ub-PA (UbiQ-072).
+• cross-reactivity of antibodies can lead to background labeling, something that is not observed with UbiQ-072

 Additional information